mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 #### 1:21:10

-**Question:** Roshi, is the difference between the second and the third, then, that the second one, there is a goal, and the third, there is in a sense no goal?
+**Question:** Roshi, is the difference between the second and the third, then, that [in] the second one, there is a goal, and [in] the third, there is in a sense no goal?
 Is that what you mean?

 **Katagiri Roshi:** The goal in third type of zazen is *broad*.
 It’s really broad.
 That goal is not [only] open to him, his [own] practice, [but] also to others’ practice. [...]
 It is open to everybody; [it is] everybody’s goal.
-And also, it’s open to not only the present, but also the past and future – for the long range.
+And also it’s open to not only the present, but also the past and future – for the long range.
 The goal is extending through the three times.

 So it’s huge.
 We cannot [understand] such a huge goal, because it’s too big. *[He chuckles.]* But, we *are* such a huge goal.
 So, how can I say it?
 Let’s [say] that a huge goal blooms with your life.
 How?
 By making arrangement of environment.

 So finally, we can say the third type of zazen doesn’t have a goal, but it doesn’t mean [there is] no goal.
 There is a goal, but that goal is *broad*, huge.

 But in the second type of zazen, the goal is limited by individual views and thoughts.
 So according to his [own] life, of course, his task, his business, is to succeed.
 But I don’t know whether it is good for others.
 So finally, he doesn’t know what to do next.

 #### 1:24:22

 **Question:** So what is the practice of the arhat, Roshi?
 When he’s already an arhat, what is his practice?
 You said he just waits for death – but he has to practice *something*.